 You might have a Blu-ray player or smart TV with streaming apps on board, but many of these offer a pretty dismal streaming experience.
-Newer TVs from Samsung and LG have pretty impressive smart interfaces, and Roku TVs such as TCL’s 6-Series are fantastic for all-in-one streaming.
-If you own one of these, perfect, otherwise, if you’re going to transition to a full-time streaming entertainment plan you may want a separate device purpose-built for the job.
+Newer TVs from Samsung and LG have pretty impressive smart interfaces, and Roku TVs are fantastic for all-in-one streaming.
+If you own one of these, perfect, otherwise, if you’re going to transition to full-time streaming, you may want a separate device purpose-built for the job.
 Below is a small selection of some of our favorites.
-If you want more recommendations, we highly recommend checking out our full list of the best streaming devices you can buy.
+If you want more recommendations, we recommend checking out our full list of the best streaming devices you can buy.

 Voice control is just part of the package, of course.
-Like just about every modern streaming device worth its salt, the Amazon Fire TV Cube supports 4K HDR picture (though no Dolby Vision here) and Dolby Atmos, so if you’ve opted into the 4K TV adoption craze, you’re in luck.
+Like just about every modern streaming device worth its salt, the Amazon Fire TV Cube plays 4K ultra HD content, with the latest version supporting Dolby Vision, Dolby Atmos, HDR and HDR10+, so if you’ve opted into the 4K TV adoption craze, you’re in luck.
 If you haven’t, you’ll be well-prepped should you choose to make the jump in the future.

-If you don’t happen to have a house full of Alexa devices (or any at all), the Fire TV Cube still makes a great option as it allows you to slip into the Alexa ecosystem, and it also adds Prime music and video content for Amazon Prime subscribers.
+If you don’t happen to have a house full of Alexa devices (or any at all), the Fire TV Cube is still a great option, as it allows you to slip into the Alexa ecosystem and adds Prime music and video content for Amazon Prime subscribers.
 Most importantly, it’s just a great all-around streamer and our current favorite on the market.
 If a Fire TV is right for you, but you don’t need the Cube’s extras, the Fire TV Stick 4K is an excellent alternative.

 While the Amazon Fire TV Cube is our standout favorite, there are some great alternatives, each with its own special something to offer.
 Here’s a rundown of some close contenders: